arieldelg/zapier-integration/README.md

 **Supported Use Cases:**
 - **Trigger:** Detect when a new Wistia project is created (polling trigger).
 - **Action:** Create a new Wistia project with a specified name and admin email.
+- **Action:** Delete a Wistia project by selecting from a dynamic dropdown of existing projects.

 These features allow users to automate tasks such as syncing new Wistia projects to other systems or programmatically creating projects from other apps.